 What about parking?

 Parking is available in most campus lots, and parking permits are not required on the day of the ceremony.
-Disabled parking is located in lot FS9 at Harpst and Rossow streets as well as lots G14 and G15 at Union and 14th street.
+All meters are free to use except those on Rossow, Harpst and B streets.
+Disabled parking is located in lot FS9 at Harpst and Rossow streets as well as in lot G15 at Union and 14th street.
+Shuttle buses for those with mobility limitations will run continuously from those lots—look for the shuttle pick-up areas under the tents.
 Note that only shuttles and other authorized vehicles are allowed on Union Street north of 17th Street.

 Where are the receptions?

 What about photographs?

 Guests are welcome to take photographs from their seats, but should not stand in the aisles nor block the view of other guests.
 Be respectful!
 The wheelchair seating areas on the field are NOT accessible to guests waiting to photograph their student.
 Only official photographers will be permitted on the platform or within the fenced areas on the field.

 At least two different pictures of each graduate will be taken by a commercial photographer from GradImages®—an individual portrait and a photo shaking hands with President Lisa A. Rossbacher.
 The proofs of these pictures will be sent to the graduate.
 There is no obligation to order these pictures.
 You can contact GradImages® by calling 800.261.2576.

 What about flowers?

 A flower booth will be located at the south end of Redwood Bowl, and will be selling leis, rose bouquets, spring bouquets and stuffed animals.